B2B Lead Generation Glossary

 Pipeline

 Pipeline is the collection of qualified opportunities progressing through defined sales stages from initial contact to closed deals.
-Pipeline health depends on consistent lead definitions, scoring criteria, and handoff protocols between marketing and sales teams.
+Its health depends on consistent lead definitions, scoring criteria, and handoff protocols between marketing and sales, because any gap in alignment slows deal progression and distorts forecast accuracy.

 Related terms: